 Is Penetration Testing of shielded applications still required?
 Will testers still find vulnerabilities?

 If a vulnerability is discovered which has not previously been discovered by scanning or provided to RedShield for mitigation; and which is not addressed by default shield policies, it should be provided to RedShield in order to mitigate, or fixed in code immediately if this is an option.

 Shielding is most effective when penetration test reports are provided in this way - shielding is a much faster alternative to fixing vulnerabilities in code; but is not a magic bullet and benefits from this input.

 Please see below for further notes on this.

 How does RedShield mitigate complex or unique application vulnerabilities?

-RedShield achieves complete mitigation of complex application vulnerabilities by collaborating with third party penetration testers, and customising Advanced Shield Objects from our library to address penetration test findings.
+RedShield achieves complete mitigation of complex application vulnerabilities by collaborating with third party penetration testers and developers, and applying shields from our library, or developing bespoke shields to address penetration test findings.

 RedShield scanning engines can discover and mitigate many types of vulnerabilities automatically, but shielding is most effective when penetration test results and any other sources of vulnerability information are shared with our team, and we are authorised to implement the required shield objects to address known vulnerabilities.
 RedShield analysts and engineers are available 24x7 to assist with this process.
 Following a penetration test of an application, RedShield requests that all customers securely share vulnerability findings with our team at the earliest opportunity.